AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 Watched Folder output can be a single document, a list of documents, or a map of documents.
 These output documents are then saved in the result folder, using the pattern specified in the Output Parameter Mapping.

-***Note**: Specifying names that result in unique output filenames improves performance.
+**Note**: *Specifying names that result in unique output filenames improves performance.
 For example, consider the case where the service returns one output document and the Output Parameter Mapping maps it to `%F.%E` (the file name and extension of the input file).
 In this case, if users drop files with the same name every minute, and the result folder is configured to `result/%Y/%M/%D`, and the Overwrite Duplicate Filename setting is off, Watched Folder will try to resolve the duplicate file names.
 The process of resolving duplicate file names can affect performance.
 In this situation, changing the Output Parameter Mapping to `%F_%h_%m_%s_%l` to add hours, minutes, seconds, and milliseconds to the name, or ensuring that dropped files have unique names may improve performance.*

 ## About file patterns {#about-file-patterns}

 Administrators can specify the type of file that can invoke a service.
 Multiple file patterns can be established for each watched folder.
 A file pattern can be one of the following file properties:

-* Files with specific file name extensions; for example, &ast;.dat, &ast;.xml, .pdf, &ast;.&ast;
+* Files with specific file name extensions; for example, &ast;.dat, &ast;.xml, &ast;.pdf,;
 * Files with specific names; for example, data.&ast;
 * Files with composite expressions in the name and extension, as in these examples: